brianpurkiss/misc-useful-links/wordpress.md

 Compress images on upload: [Compress JPEG & PNG Images](https://wordpress.org/plugins/tiny-compress-images/)

-Database optimize and clean: [WP-Optimize](https://wordpress.org/plugins/wp-optimize/)
+Database optimize and clean: [WP-Sweep](https://wordpress.org/plugins/wp-sweep/)

 Compress HTML, CSS, JS: [Sutoptimize](https://wordpress.org/plugins/autoptimize/) (only needed if you don't use WP Rocket)

+[Lazy Load by WP Rocket](https://wordpress.org/plugins/rocket-lazy-load/) - only needed if the site isn't using WP Rocket

 Clean and optimize a site's database by going to [yourdomain.com]/wp-admin/maint/repair.php